Flax production in Nepal: Flax fiber

 There is world market demand for flax straw and fiber in environmentally friendly products, textiles, and biofuel.
 Farmers often maximize their cash returns in producing quality seed and neglect the production of whole straw and fiber––an excellent opportunity for Nepalese farmers to fill the niche market.
 Flax fiber can be used in textiles such as linen and cottonized flax, in pulp sweeteners, and insulation, where there is remarkable demand.
 Environmentally-friendly products are becoming more and more popular around the world.
 For example, plastic composites using flax fibers are continuing to become more popular in the modern world's automotive industry.
 Productions of composites require less energy than fiberglass to process and manufacture which results in a lighter vehicle that is more efficient.

 Shive

-Shive is the non-fibre parts of the stem and comprises anywhere from 70-85% of the total straw weight and therefore a major by-product of flax straw processing.
+Shive is the non-fibre parts of the stem and comprises anywhere from 70 to 85% of the total straw weight and therefore a major by-product of flax straw processing.
 It is destined for use in bio-fuel, mulch and animal bedding.